prajwalhaniya/pdf-compare/README.md

 At present, few sample files from the pdfs folder are used.
 Once you clone the repo you can add your different files & change the import of files accordingly.

-When you call the API `localhost:3005/compare-pdfs` if the pdfs are processed s uccessfully, you can see the below objects in the console.
+When you call the API `localhost:3005/compare-pdfs` if the pdfs are processed successfully, you can see the below objects in the console.

 ### Examples